CryptologyExchange/api/README.md

  If the two orders are the same size, both will be canceled, yet Cryptology will charge taker fee for one order.

-## Rate limit
+## Rate Limit

-Currently Cryptology has a rate limit of 10 requests per second.
-If you reach this limit you will receive a message with `THROTTLING` response type and `overflow_level` param which must be used for waiting `overflow_level` milliseconds.
+Currently Cryptology has a rate limit of 10 requests per second for WebSocket API and 1 request per second for HTTPS API.
+If you reach this limit you will receive a message with `THROTTLING` response type and `overflow_level` param which must be used for waiting for `overflow_level` milliseconds.

-## Unfair price prevention
+## Unfair Price Prevention

 We prevent order placement with a price different from the market price by more than 10%.
 For example, if current best ask is 1000, you can't make Buy order with a price greater than 1100.
 And if the current best bid is 1000, you can't make Sell order with a price lower than 900.

+## Decimal Precision

+Each amounts and a prices on Cryptology have 8 decimal places.

 ## Order Lifecycle